Hinds County assistance programs.

 The Jackson Free Clinic is a primary health care provider that provides free, high-quality medical care and health services for Jackson residents who have inadequate access to medical care or health insurance.
 The facility also offers professional training and advice for medical students.
 (601)355-5161

-Jackson Hinds Comprehensive Medical Clinic offers a variety of health care and social services including; Adult and Pediatric Medicine, Diagnostic lab and X-ray, Dental Care, EPSDT- Medicaid Screening, Health Education, Free Eye Exams, Social Services, Nutrition and WIC, Pharmacy, Women's Health, 24-Hour Emergencies, and Transportation Assistance.
+Jackson Hinds Comprehensive Medical Clinic offers a variety of health care and social services including; Adult and Pediatric Medicine, Diagnostic lab and X-ray, Dental Care, EPSDT- Medicaid Screening, and Health Education. the center also has Free Eye Exams, Social Services, Nutrition and WIC, Pharmacy, Women's Health, 24-Hour Emergencies, and Transportation Assistance.
 (601) 914-1789

 Mississippi Food Network, which is based in Jackson Mississippi and can be reached at 601-353-7286 runs a food pantry, day care, and emergency shelter.